HTMLSanity/HTMLSanitizer/README.md

 # HTMLSanity
-HTML sanitizer library and analyser r C# and Java
+HTML sanitizer library and analyser for C# and Java.